 - the agreed work duration

 - BSN (Burger Service Nummer = citizen service number) of the employee

 - the period of payment (mostly a month)

 - the number of hours that you work per week

 Using the information on your pay slip, you can verify yourself that everything is in order with your pay.
 For this reason, we recommend that you learn how to read your pay slip and keep them for your records.

 If you notice that something doesn’t make sense with your wages, bring this to the attention of your employer or salary administration department as soon as possible.
 If you discover later that you have received less wages than earned, you still have plenty of time to get back what you are entitled to.
 You must put in any requests within five years of the erroneous pay period.
 If you have received too little holiday pay, you have two years to demand correction from your employer.

-FNV and CNV are Dutch trade union federations.
+FNV (click on the globe upper right for English) and CNV (in Dutch only) are Dutch trade union federations.
 They guard and advocate employees’ rights in matters related to collective labour agreements, social security, and pensions.
 They can answer any questions you have about work and income and help you if you have problems with your wages.